Bromomethane: Uses

-In 1999, an estimated 71,500 tonnes of synthetic methyl bromide were used annually worldwide.
-97% of this estimate was used for fumigation purposes, whilst 3% was used for the manufacture of other products.
-Moreover, 75% of the consumption used to take place in developed nations, led by the United States (43%) and Europe (24%).
-Asia and the Middle East combined to use 24% whereas Latin America and Africa had the lowest usage at 9%.

-Until its production and use was curtailed by the Montreal Protocol, bromomethane was widely applied as a soil sterilant, mainly for production of seed but also for some crops such as strawberries and almonds.
-In commercial large-scale monoculture seed production, unlike crop production, it is of vital importance to avoid contaminating the crop with off-type seed of the same species.
-Therefore, selective herbicides cannot be used.
-Although bromomethane is dangerous, it is considerably safer and more effective than some other soil sterilants.
-Its loss to the seed industry has resulted in changes to cultural practices, with increased reliance on soil steam sterilization, mechanical rogueing, and fallow seasons.
+Most methyl bromide is used for fumigation purposes, while some is used to manufacture other products.
+It is widely applied as a soil sterilant, mainly for production of seed but also for some crops such as strawberries and almonds.
+Bromomethane is safer and more effective than some other soil sterilants.
+Its loss to the seed industry has resulted in changes to cultural practices, with increased reliance on soil steam sterilization, mechanical roguing, and fallow seasons.
 Bromomethane was also used as a general-purpose fumigant to kill a variety of pests including rats and insects.
 Bromomethane has poor fungicidal properties.
 Bromomethane is the only fumigant allowed (heat treatment is the only other option) under ISPM 15 regulations when exporting solid wood packaging (fork lift pallets, crates, bracing) to ISPM 15 compliant countries.
 Bromomethane is used to prepare golf courses, particularly to control Bermuda grass.
 The Montreal Protocol stipulates that bromomethane use be phased out.

-Bromomethane is also a precursor in the manufacture of other chemicals as a methylating agent.
+Bromomethane is also a precursor in the manufacture of pharmaceuticals such as neostigmine bromide, pancuronium bromide, propantheline bromide, pyridostigmine bromide, atropine derivatives, clidinium bromide, clobazam, demecarium bromide, glycopyrrolate, and vecuronium bromide.
+It is a precursor to many ordinary chemicals often as a methylating agent.

 Bromomethane was once used in specialty fire extinguishers, prior to the advent of less toxic halons, as it is electrically non-conductive and leaves no residue.
 It was used primarily for electrical substations, military aircraft, and other industrial hazards.
 It was never as popular as other agents due to its high cost and toxicity.
 Bromomethane was used from the 1920s to the 1960s, and continued to be used in aircraft engine fire suppression systems into the late 1960s.